smasongarrison/D3mirt/README.md

 therefore only two colors in the color vector are needed.

-Call `plotD3mirt` with the respondent data frame $z$ in the `profiles` argument and the `levels` argument with the levels column subsetted from
+Call `plotD3mirt` with the respondent data frame $z$ in the `profiles` argument and the `levels` argument with the levels column subset from
 $z$.
+In the function call below, the axes in the model are named using the `x.lab`, `y.lab`, and `z.lab` arguments.

 ``` r
 # Plot profiles with item vector arrows hidden with hide = TRUE